-You also want to pay attention to the gauge.
+You need to pay attention to the gauge.
 This is the thickness of the part that goes through your piercing.
 Gauge varies widely.
 You should ask whoever does your piercing what the gauge of it is.
 Jewelry will have gauge marked on the packaging or in the sales copy.

 If you do not get the correct gauge, then the fit will either be too loose, which could pose a risk of it slipping or falling out, or too tight, which could make it impossible to wear.
 Designers often create body piercing jewelry for specific body parts as gauge is often standard for each part of the body.

-You also should carefully consider the jewelry material.
-If you have sensitive skin, keep that in mind as wearing something you have an allergy to could cause an infection.
+Addditionally, you to carefully consider the jewelry material.
+If you have sensitive skin, keep that in mind as wearing something you may have an allergy to, could cause an infection.
 The Association of Professional Piercers also suggests choosing only high-quality materials to avoid allergic reactions.

 Materials can be anything from plastic to surgical steel.
 Jewelry could be glass or bone, or it might be wood or solid gold and silver.
 There are so many options that you should be able to find something suitable for your skin and its sensitivities.